-\$34324 has been directed towards professional learning of staff.
-This has been further supplemented with an additional funds from RAM equity funding to the value of \$109,000 to supple an additional staff member to be part of the Grade reflection and professional learning team.
+\$64.850 has been directed towards professional learning in Visible Learning of staff however this was unable to be expended due to Covid 19 restrictions and will be carried forward into 2021.
+RAM equity funding to the value of \$109,000 to supple an additional staff member to be part of the Grade reflection and professional learning team.